Advanced technology and expert diagnostic support

-Novant Health Prince William Medical Center provides advanced diagnostic imaging services with board-certified physicians, certified technologists and service-oriented staff to help your physician help you make the best medical decisions.
-We also offer some imaging-supported interventional procedures to treat vascular conditions. (see Interventional Radiology below).
+Novant Health UVA Health System Prince William Medical Center provides advanced diagnostic imaging services with board-certified physicians, certified technologists and service-oriented staff to help your physician help you make the best medical decisions.
+We also offer some imaging-supported interventional procedures to treat vascular conditions. (see Interventional radiology below).

 For all diagnostic imaging procedures except mammograms, please ask your physician for a referral.
 Your physician’s office staff can assist you with your appointment, or you can schedule your procedure directly with us.
 To find a physician, please either review our online directory or call us at 703-369-8000.